3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

        - lowrdist    : 100
       Models where clustered into 0 clusters

-Thus for each model is stored, the IMP OF, the random initial number used with IMP, the coordinates xyz and the log of the search for the best conformation (that is, the one that best satisfies the input restraints or with the lowest IMP OF).
-Data from a model can be retreived:
+For each model, the IMP objective function value, the random number generator feed used in IMP, the xyz coordinates and the log file of the search for the best conformation (i.e. the 3D conformation that best satisfies the input restraints - corresponding to the lowest IMP objective function) are stored.
+Data from a model can be retreived as followed:

 ::